 Go for different contact methods.
 When your contact person doesn't respond to your calls or messages, try reaching out to someone else.
 Get an email address or a phone number from their website, or if the client lives in the same city as you, stop by their office.

 If a customer doesn't pay for services, there are a couple of ways that can help you navigate this whole situation.
-First of all, don't let debt build up.
+Firstly, don't let debt build up.
 This will keep your customers from paying regularly, and no one likes a big bill and a customer who avoids their obligations.

 The best way to get paid on time is to take matters to the top, which means talking to the business owner directly.
 Sometimes owners aren't aware that their accounting department isn't keeping track of payments.